Irving's 26-point 4th not enough as Mavs fall to T-wolves - WHIZ News

 Timberwolves: Since a six-game losing streak to end 2022, Minnesota has had consecutive losses only once.
 The T-wolves are 15-8 in that stretch.

 Mavericks: Tim Hardaway Jr. was out with right hamstring tightness after playing only 15 minutes before halftime at Sacramento.
-The Mavericks are still without Maxi Kleber, who has missed 31 games since December because of a right hamstring tear, and Davis Bertans, who has been out six games with a left calf strain.
+The Mavericks are still without Maxi Kleber, who has missed 31 games since December.

 COURTSIDE VIEW